-Our Advisory Board is an entity made up of expert and eminent personalities both of the academic and the cultural world.
-The purpose of the Advisory Board is to make a contribution to the debate and reflection on important issues of our society.
+The Advisory Board of IBSA Foundation is made up of expert and eminent personalities both of the academic and the cultural world.
+The Foundation avails itself of the advice of these specialists to make a contribution to the debate and reflection on important issues of our society.

 Giacinto Di Pietrantonio

 Professor of History of Art at Accademia di Belle Arti di Brera in Milan

 He is Professor of 3 courses at the Accademia di Belle Arti di Brera in Milan: Publishing Systems for Art and Theory, History of Representation Methods and History of Contemporary Art.
 He was one of the founders, in 2003, of AMACI – Association of Italian Contemporary Art Museums – of which he is currently a Member of the Board of Directors and Director of “I love Museums”, the magazine of the Association’s information organ.
 He has been the Curator of the BoCS Art Residences of Cosenza from April 2018 to December 2019 and in 2018 the Director of the Autostrada Biennale Prizren Kosovo.